Table of Contents

 What causes infertility?

 Making a baby (getting pregnant) is complex.
 Multiple things have to go right for both the man and the woman.
-Therefore, there are several causes of infertility in women and men.
+Therefore, there are many causes of infertility that make it difficult to get pregnant.

 A woman’s fertility can be affected by:

-- Ovulation.
-This is the process by which the egg travels from the woman’s ovary to meet the sperm and pregnancy begins.
-Some women don’t ovulate every month, which makes it harder to become pregnant.
+- Problems with ovulation.
+This is the process by which the egg leaves the ovary and travels to meet the sperm.
+Some women don’t ovulate every month.

-- Problems with your reproductive system (fallopian tubes, cervix, uterus, ovaries).
-This might include a blockage, cancerous or noncancerous growths, scarring, enlarged ovaries, and an abnormal opening of the cervix.
+- Problems with your reproductive system, including your fallopian tubes, cervix, uterus, or ovaries.
+This might include a blockage, growths, scarring, enlarged ovaries, or an abnormal opening of the cervix.

-- Weight.
-Being overweight or underweight can affect fertility.
+- Being overweight or underweight.
 Even too much or too little exercise can affect a woman’s chances of getting pregnant.

 - Unhealthy or poorly functioning sperm.
-This would include a look at the quality of the man’s sperm.
-It also would include how well and how quickly the sperm moves as it travels to meet the egg.
+This includes the quality of the man’s sperm as well as how quickly they move.

-- A varicocele — enlarged veins inside the loose skin that surrounds a man’s testicles.
+- A varicocele.
+This is an enlargement of the veins inside the loose skin that surrounds a man’s testicles.
 It can cause low sperm count.

 - Undescended testicles.
 One or both of a man’s testicles remain in his abdomen.
 Testicles are supposed to drop down from the abdomen into the scrotal sac at birth.

 - Overheating the testicles.
-This can occur by wearing underwear or pants that are too tight, hot tub use for extended periods, and other conditions that can increase the temperature of your testicles.
+This can occur by wearing underwear or pants that are too tight.
+It can also happen by using a hot tub for extended periods.

 How is infertility diagnosed?

-For both men and women, your doctor will conduct a routine medical exam and ask you questions about your general health and how long you have been trying to have a baby.
-Your doctor will decide what additional testing is necessary.
+For both men and women, your doctor will conduct a medical exam.
+They will ask you questions about your general health and how long you’ve been trying to get pregnant.
+While your doctor will decide what additional testing is necessary, it will likely begin with blood tests.
+These will check hormone levels and genetics (for both men and women) and egg quality.

-A transvaginal ultrasound is another test for women.
-Usually done in the doctor’s office, a medical technician will insert a small wand, covered with latex, into your vagina.
+- Transvaginal ultrasound.
+A medical technician will insert a small wand, covered with latex, into your vagina.
 The wand is connected to a screen, where the technician can view images of the inside of your uterus and fallopian tubes.
 The technician will send the images to your doctor to review.

-For men, the first test will be to collect a sample of his semen (the fluid that is ejaculated from a man’s penis) to examine his sperm count, quality, and movement.
-Doctors will ask a man for a sample of his semen to examine the quality of his sperm, sperm count (the higher the count, the better), and how well it moves (which is important in order to meet the woman’s egg).
+For men, the first test will be to collect a sample of semen (the fluid that is ejaculated from the penis).
+This is used to examine his sperm count, quality, and movement.

 Can infertility be prevented or avoided?